 EPA Scientists Disagree with EPA Deeming Fracking as “Safe”

-According to an article published by the Chicago Tribune, the EPA performed a study on fracking and confirmed fracking to be a safe practice.
-However, the EPA’s own scientists are now raising questions about their findings, saying it may not be safe afterall.
+According to a recent article, the EPA performed a study on fracking and confirmed fracking to be a safe practice.
+However, the EPA’s own scientists are now raising questions about their findings, saying it may not be safe after all.

 What is Fracking?